 Cooking Method for Pumpkin Soup:

-- Clean and peel all the vegetables.
-I use a good old sharp vegetable peeler to peel pumpkins.
-Firstly, I carefully cut the edges, peel the top half, turn it around and peel the other half.
-Carefully cut the pumpkin in half and deseed it using a tablespoon.
-When it all nice and clean, cut the pumpkin and the sweet potatoes into rough pieces.
+- Begin by cleaning and peeling all the vegetables.
+A sharp vegetable peeler works best for pumpkins.
+Carefully trim the edges, peel the top half, flip it, and then peel the bottom half.
+Slice the pumpkin in half and use a tablespoon to remove the seeds.
+Once cleaned, chop the pumpkin and sweet potatoes into rough pieces.

-- Put a cooking pot on medium heat, add the olive oil and a knob of butter.
+- Place a cooking pot on medium heat, adding both the olive oil and a knob of butter.

-- Chop the onion and add it to the pot.
-Stir regularly.
+- Dice the onion and introduce it to the pot, ensuring regular stirring.

-- After 2-3 min. add the diced pumpkin and sweet potatoes.
+- After about 2-3 minutes, incorporate the diced pumpkin and sweet potatoes.

-- Cook for a couple of minutes, stirring regularly.
-Then add the salt, black pepper, cinnamon and nutmeg.
+- Cook for a few minutes, stirring occasionally.
+Proceed to season with salt, black pepper, cinnamon, and nutmeg.

-- Finally, add hot water.
-The amount of liquid should be enough to cover all the vegetables and even sit a bit above them.
-Cook for around 15-20 minutes on medium heat, or until the pumpkin is very tender.
+- Pour in hot water, ensuring the liquid covers all the vegetables and even sits slightly above them.
+Allow to cook for approximately 15-20 minutes on medium heat, or until the pumpkin turns tender.

-- Using an immersion blender, puree the soup to a smooth creamy consistency.
-Taste it, adjust seasoning and thickness to your liking.
-If it is too thick, simply add a bit of hot water to loosen it up.
+- Use an immersion blender to puree the soup, achieving a smooth and creamy texture.
+Taste and adjust the seasoning and consistency as desired.
+If the soup is too thick, a splash of hot water would help.

-- Bring it again to boil and remove from the heat.
+- Bring the soup to a boil once more before removing it from the heat.

 For Truffle Croutons:

-- Cut the bread into small cubes.
-Also, it is a great way to use stale or leftover bread.
+- Dice the bread into small cubes.
+This is an excellent opportunity to utilize stale or leftover bread.

-- Drizzle with some olive oil, season with a pinch of salt and pepper.
+- Drizzle the bread with olive oil and season with a pinch of salt and pepper.

-Finally, if you have any questions, don’t hesitate to contact us -> GET IN TOUCH.
+If you have any questions, don’t hesitate to GET IN TOUCH.